What is Nutritional Therapy?

 - Food intolerances and allergies

 These concerns can all be helped (and in many cases, alleviated) by making simple, yet effective improvements to your diet and lifestyle.
+A nutritional therapist can advise you on and support you in making these changes.
 It can be difficult (and confusing!) to know how to eat healthfully and in a way that nourishes your body, but Amy can help you do this in an easy and achievable way.